 Are you starting a business or considering any major investment in sales and marketing?
-If you are, it’s the perfect time to run your idea by a Chief Marketing Officer (CMO) for critical and impartial feedback.
+If you are, it’s the perfect time to run your idea by a Fractional Chief Marketing Officer (CMO) for critical and impartial feedback.

 Maybe you’re intrigued by a salesperson promoting the latest marketing fad tactic, but is this approach in your best interest?
-Your CMO will explain the option in the context of your business needs and timeline, and then handle the salesperson for you.
+Your CMO will explain the option in the context of your business needs and timeline and then handle the salesperson for you.

 Do you need to delegate sales and marketing leadership because you’re too busy?
-You might need a CMO to step into that leadership role on your behalf.
+You might need a Fractional CMO to step into that leadership role on your behalf.

-Can You Justify a CMO?
+Can You Justify an In-house Executive?

-What Does a CMO Do?
+What Does a Fractional CMO Do?

-Why Hire a Part-time or Virtual CMO?
+Why Hire a Fractional CMO?

 You engage a part-time or virtual executive to be part of your leadership team to make sure you’re balancing short-term and strategic investments.
 Your CMO will help you shift out of the all too common “random acts of marketing” approach; to build a purposeful, by-the-numbers sales and marketing program and make sure you’re investing in the right things at the right time to get results.